AlexDCode/AutomatedRadioEvaluationSuite/README.md

 - **Advanced Features**: Save and load test parameters with custom configurations and unique app settings with a JSON file.
 Add MATLAB-style toolbar and resizable panels.
 - **Antenna Measurements**: Add capabilities to measure antenna directivity, efficiency, and polarization.
 Enable measurement of circular polarized antennas.
 - **Over the Air Testing (OTA)**: Measure RF transceivers (PAs, Antennas, LNAs, etc.) with modulated signals and plot the results.
 Enable measurements with the presence of interferers.
+- **Instrument Type Filter**: Filter the instrument address dropdown by instrument type and only display the instruments pertaining relevant category and 'Others'.
+- **Known Limitation**: The linear slider range and offset are hard coded in the app.
+The default values are for the Purdue's Anechoic Chamber setup (2m slider range and offset 0.8062m).
+You can modify the `LINEAR_SLIDER_RANGE` and `offsetSpacing` variables in ARES.MLAPP to fit a different setup.
+This could be added to instrument database properties.

 ## Usage